 Sketch your yard and garden plots with each month in mind so you'll quickly see which areas have abundant blooms at any time and which are sparse.
 This also helps you decide on colors for each part of the season if you wish to switch things up from spring to fall.

-Deadheading flowers, which is the process of removing spent blooms, also makes room for more flower buds on the plants.
+Deadheading flowers, which is the process of removing spent blooms, also makes room for certain plants to produce more flower buds.
 It encourages the plant to focus on growth and the creation of more blooms rather than focusing its energy on seed production, which happens if the dead blooms are left on the plant.
+For plants that do not produce more flowers after deadheading, removing the spent blooms keeps the plants looking tidy.

 If the plant only has one flower per stem, feel free to cut the stem down to its base; otherwise, cut spent blooms just beneath their bases, which encourages more bud growth on other sprigs on the same stem.
 Removing dead or wilted leaves from their stems also helps the plant focus its energy on new growth, resulting in better overall plant health.